James McSparran: Political career

 At the 1945 Northern Ireland general election, McSparran was elected for the Nationalist Party in Mourne: during his own campaign McSparran emphasised the need for northern nationalists to unite to help themselves, as well as promoting their aim to end partition.

 He immediately became the Chairman of the Nationalist Party at Stormont, and was the founding Chairman of the Anti-Partition of Ireland League.
 In 1953, he became instead the President of the League, and in 1958, he stood down from Parliament and his position as Chairman of the Nationalist Party in order to concentrate on his legal career.

 McSparran remained active as a barrister and supported the Northern Ireland Civil Rights Association.

 An avid Glasgow Celtic fan, he died in Hampden Park as he watched the European Cup semi-final between Glasgow Celtic and Leeds United.

 Family life

 McSparran had, through his Antrim roots, deep connections with many prominent Catholic families with clerical links and business interests.
 His brothers included Canon John McSparran, a senior priest of the Diocese of Down and Connor and Dr. Daniel McSparran, Chairman of The Irish News newspaper and Chair of Belfast Celtic.

-His son, James D. McSparran QC also practised at the Northern Ireland Bar.
+His son, James D. McSparran KC also practised at the Northern Ireland Bar.